adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 ==The list of FeatureVariation records is searched in order for a condition set that applies to the set of factors matching== the current runtime context==—currently an instance of a variable font.
-When the first such condition set is found the search stops, and whatever alternate Feature tables it points to are substituted for tables in the main Feature List according to the specified Feature indexes.==
+When the first such condition set is found the search should stop, and whatever alternate Feature tables it points to should be substituted for tables in the main Feature List according to the specified Feature indexes.==

 Note that the records shall be ordered in increasing order of FeatureIndex values, and no two records may have the same FeatureIndex value. ==This is so